 Filters

-A filters limits the number of items displayed in search results.
-There are three types of filter:
+A filter limits the number of items displayed in search results.

 Note